vfinel/RadioGLobeStations/readme.md

 Credits to [johnmduffy76](https://github.com/johnmduffy76) who developed the code and shared it [here](https://github.com/DesignSparkRS/RadioGlobe/issues/7#issuecomment-2676891014).
 Many thanks !
 I did minor modifications so that the code can be ran on the raspberry pi directly and added this readme.

+You can get the latest stations list I have fetched [here](https://github.com/vfinel/RadioGlobe/blob/master/stations.json).
+I will update it once in a while.
+However if you want to build the most up-to-date stations list yourself, follow the instructions below !

 # instructions to run on the pi
 - ssh into your pi